ashhhleyyy/website/blog/2022-09-22-programming-at-school-2.md

       - /etc/vouch:/config
 ```

-Once I had Vouch running, the next step was to proxy it using nginx:
+Once I had Vouch running, the next step was to proxy it with nginx:

 ```
 server {